xoidlabs/xoid/README.md

 const state = useAtom(atom)
 ```

 The other hook is `useSetup`.
 It can be used for creating local component state.
-It'll run its closure **only once**.
+It'll run its callback **only once**.
 If a second argument is supplied, it'll be used for communication between the closure (`useSetup` scope) and outside (React component scope).

 ```js
 import { useSetup } from '@xoid/react'